annabelle-z-li/annabelle-z-li/README.md

 - an excerpt of my paper in progress:

 "This matters beyond my own experience.
 One of the promises of AI transcription tools is that they can make music more accessible — that a musician who cannot afford a professional transcriber, or who does not have the theory training to write out music by ear, could use a tool like this instead.
 If the output is this far from usable, then the tool is not actually delivering on that promise.
 Understanding why it fails, and which musical dimensions fail first, is the first step toward knowing what it would actually take to close that gap."

+What makes this question tractable for a student researcher is that the failure modes are *observable*.
+You don't need access to model weights or training data to notice that a syncopated jazz rhythm gets flattened, or that a crescendo disappears entirely in the MIDI output.
+The gap between the audio and the transcription is legible — and documenting it rigorously is itself a contribution.

 ---